ACLS Course Description

 ALCS and PALS student manuals are available to all students approximately one week prior to class.
 The cost of the text is not included in the course price.
 At the conclusion of the course, the students are required to return the textbook.

 Participants may opt to keep the book but are required to pay for it in addition to the course fee.
-ACLS textbooks are $33.50 each and PALS student manuals are $38.50 each.
+ACLS provider manuals are approximately $39.00 and PALS provider manuals are approximately $46.00.